RSV Activity Surveillance & Graph 2025

 Tasmania

-Respiratory syncytial virus (RSV) activity is currently low but increasing.
+- Respiratory syncytial virus (RSV) activity is currently low and decreasing.

 * Notification rate per 100,000 population